Manuscript included in UNESCO's Memory of the World

 The textbook consists of 566 pages in quarto format and contains the following parts: introduction, dictionary, Russian grammar, phrasebook, proverbs, religious texts, examples of business letters and finally an overview of Cyrillic letters and numbers.

 The signature on the manuscript is "Thott 1104 quart", and the manuscript thus originates from the Thott collection.
-The Danish landowner, statesman and collector Otto Thott (1703-1785) built one of the largest private libraries in Europe in 18th-century Copenhagen, of which he bequeathed all his manuscripts (4,154 numbers) as well as all books printed before 1531 (6,059 numbers) to the Royal Danish Library.
+The Danish landowner, statesman and collector Otto Thott (1703-1785) built one of the largest private libraries in Europe in 18th-century Copenhagen, of which he bequeathed all his manuscripts (4,154 numbers) as well as all books printed before 1531 (6,059 numbers) to Royal Danish Library.
 Many of the library's treasures come from Thott's library.
 We do not know how Thott had acquired the manuscript.

 After the Slavist Adolf Stender-Petersen drew attention to the manuscript in 1918, its contents were published on the initiative of the linguists Roman Jakobson and LL Hammerich in four volumes by the Society of Sciences in the years 1961-1986.
 The four volumes contain a complete facsimile, a transliteration and translation into English and two glossaries.
 In 2008, Pepijn Hendriks and Jos Schaeken published a digital version of the manuscript's contents.